AlmightyWatashi/Pioneer-Cool-Events-Log/readme.md

 It's all in `modules/eventlog/init.lua`

-Line 11 - if you change "w" to "a" you can fill the log file like a real log instead of having it desplay just the last thing.
+Line 11 - if you change "w" to "a" you can fill the log file like a real log instead of having it display just the last thing.
 But be careful, if you forget about it, it may bloat to whole kilobytes, maybe even megabytes.

 After line 19 you can find the Cool Events.
 Most of it is tested.
 It's mostly stuff from the [Pioneer Api Reference](https://codedoc.pioneerspacesim.net/#) that didn't require much effort like "constantly checking for hitpoints" or whatnot.
 I would love to expand on it one day, but you are also free to do that instead of me.